 11. Lower Libido

-As O'Connell explains, if you're noticing a decreased sex drive, it could mean that your body is too tired to have the energy to perform.
-If you're not able to engage in sexual activity due to weakness, mood alterations, or other complications, it could be a sign you need time to heal the body and feel more relaxed.
+As O'Connell explains, if you're noticing a decreased libido, it could mean that your body is too tired to have the energy to perform.
+If you're not able to engage in physical intimacy due to weakness, mood alterations, or other complications, it could be a sign you need time to heal the body and feel more relaxed.

 If you notice any of these symptoms, take a rest day or two and see if your body feels better.
 Giving yourself more recovery time in the week will keep your body running smoothly.